-Awarded a scholarship, he obtained his Bachelor of Music degree, with Distinction, from Moscow’s Tchaikovsky Conservatoire.
+Awarded a scholarship, he obtained his Bachelor of Music degree with Distinction from Moscow’s Tchaikovsky Conservatoire.
 His teachers there included Sergei Dorensky, Nikolai Lugansky, Pavel Nersessian and Andrei Pisarev, who are his greatest musical influences.

-He most recently won First Prize and Special Jury Mention at the Cantù International Piano and Orchestra Competition, Italy ; Runner-up Prize at the Bromsgrove International Musicians Competition, UK ; and Second Prize and the Royal Philharmonic Orchestra Prize at the Hastings International Piano Concerto Competition.
+He most recently won First Prize and Special Jury Mention at the 2019 Cantù International Piano and Orchestra Competition in Italy, Second Prize at the 2021 Delia Steinberg International Piano Competition in Madrid, Spain, Runner-up Prize at the Bromsgrove International Musicians Competition (United Kingdom, 2019), and Second Prize and the Royal Philharmonic Orchestra Prize at the prestigious 2019 Hastings International Piano Concerto Competition.